Damian2057/Intelligent-data-analysis-techniques/SubSwarms/README.md

-# Comparison of PSO and DE algorithms
+# Comparison of OPSO and EPSO algorithms

 ## General Parameters
 - "adaptationFunction": [1, 2, 3, ..., 5]